orientation/orientation/README.md

 ### Authentication

-I originally tried to make Orientatio as easy to onboard to as possible for people in our team.
+I originally tried to make Orientation as easy to onboard to as possible for people in our team.
 While a huge majority of us had GitHub accounts, not everyone did.
 Nor was it realistic to expect non-developers to setup a GitHub account just to use a documentation tool.
 We did — however have — company Google Apps